Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

-The museum contains a number of carriages used over the centuries and is just part of the beautiful grounds here.
+The museum contains numerous carriages used over the centuries and is just one part of the beautiful grounds here.
 Feel free to sit and watch the practice session or take it all in while walking the grounds where you can interact with the horses up close and personal.
 I must say this was a pleasant surprise and we thoroughly enjoyed our visit to the Royal Stables.

 As a lover of Horses, King Felipe II had the Royal Stables built in 1570 on the grounds adjacent to the Alcazar.
 The Andalusian horses have both Arabian and Spanish roots, but today this strong and elegant breed is considered the “Pure Spanish Horse”.
 If you love horses, I highly recommend a visit to the Royal Stables and taking in either the practice session or the equestrian show.

 - Hours: Monday – Saturday from 10am - 1:30pm, and 4pm - 8pm

 The Roman Bridge and the Gate of the Bridge